samuelcrane/dss/03-GCD/CodeBook.md

 Variable Description
 -----------

 There are three categories of variables: features, activities, and subjects.
-This section provides an explanation of each variable as it is provided in the tidy output data set
+This section provides an explanation of each variable as it is provided in the tidy output data file.

-##### Subjects
+### Subjects
 There were 30 subjects, identified by a numeric code between 1-30.

-##### Activities
+### Activities
-Physical activities were classified by charcter strings:
+Physical activities are classified by charcter strings:

 * walking
 * walking_upstairs